kbowden1800/bouncing-box/README.md

 ## Step 1: Declare your Variable

 We want to avoid hard-coding in our programs as much as possible.

-In this case, we won't be able animate the box unless we use **Variables**.
+`moveBoxTo(100)` is hard-coded because it can only ever move the box to position `100`

-A Variable allows us to call Functions without hard-coding the Arguments.
-In this case, we are hard-coding the new location that we want to move our box to.
-Let's create a varialbe for this new location.
+A Variable would allow us to call Functions without hard-coding the Arguments.
+For example, if we had a Variable called `positionX` we could call the Function like this: `moveBoxTo(positionX)`.

 **CODE:** Below `TODO 2`, declare a new Variable called `positionX` and assign it to the value `0`.
 Your code should look like this: